marlonrichert/zsh-autocomplete/README.md

 To update, `cd` into your local repo and do `git pull`.

+### As a Plugin
+Installing `zsh-autocomplete` as a plugin through a Zsh framework or plugin manager leads to the same results as using [Plug and Play installation](#plug-and-play).
+Please refer to your framework or plugin manager's documentation for instructions.

 ### Manual Override
 Choose this if you want total control over everything.